 The Golden Age of Animation Books: Is there any doubt what a lucky time this is to be a reader of new animation books?
 The last month has given us two instant classics, by John Canemaker and Richard Williams.

 Rig it Right!
 Maya Animation Rigging Concepts: The entire process of rigging a 3d character can be quite a complex task.
 Move from a bi-pedal character onto a quad- or poly-pedal and, well, factors has become serious.
 Exactly where do you really start?
 As opposed to all the button-pushing guides to choose from, Rig it Right! breaks down rigging to enable you to acquire a fundamental familiarity with the concept, so that you can rig a lot more naturally within your job.

 MONSTER INK?
 Concept Art from Pixar, but Stuff is Left in the Closet:

 Cartoons and War: In its hundred years as a filmed medium, animation has frequently been involved in wartime sentiment.
 One WWII anecdote culled from Bill Peet’s autobiography suddenly has a newfound relevancy.
 It begins like a Raymond Chandler novel: “I bombed New York with great reluctance.”
-In news.

 Gardner’s Books: An interesting find is the Garth Gardner Company, which among other things publishes books on animation.
 Haven’t had a chance to review any of these titles, as distribution of its books is limited, but the presentation at this publisher’s website is quite nice.
 Certainly worth an online browse.